Can You Take Expired Amoxicillin?

 The expiration date of amoxicillin powder when stored at the pharmacy is 2 to 3 years, similar to tablets and capsules.
 However, once the powder has been mixed with water and turned into a suspension, the product will expire after 14 days.

 While not absolutely necessary, the reconstituted suspension should be stored in the refrigerator to ensure stability.
 At the very least, the product should not be stored in a location that exceeds room temperature (68 - 77 F).

 Multiple studies show that amoxicillin, when exposed to high temperatures, degrades much more rapidly than products stored at room temperature or below.
 It is critically important to store the product appropriately to ensure stability.
 Chilled amoxicillin suspension is reported to taste better as well when compared to amoxicillin stored at room temperature.

-Excess heat and moisture are known to cause degradation of amoxicillin, so it is important to store appropriately.
+Excess heat and moisture are known to cause the degradation of amoxicillin, so it is important to store it appropriately.

 If you do have expired amoxicillin, it is not recommended to take it as it may have degraded over time and therefore, won't be as effective as it once was.

 Taking a 'sub-therapeutic' dose of amoxicillin to treat your infection can have serious consequences.